-- Made with Canola Oil - No need to soften butter and using oil makes it super moist!
+- Made with Oil - No need to soften butter and using oil makes it super moist!
+You can use any neutral flavored cooking oil such as canola oil, vegetable oil, or avocado oil.

-- Mix by Hand - The batter mixes up easily by hand.
+- Mix by Hand - The batter mixes up easily by hand, no mixer needed!

 - Customizable Mix-Ins - It's great plain or you can add mix-ins like chocolate chips, coconut, or nuts.

-- Canola Oil.
+- Oil - Use a neutral oil like canola oil, vegetable oil, or avocado oil.
 I love butter, I really do.
-But, oil is the way to go for this.
+But, oil is the way to go for this recipe.
 It helps keep the bread moist, slightly dense in the best way, and lets the banana flavor shine through.

 There are several things about this recipe that make it extra moist!